 Keg Size: The Keg Size Switch can be set to any value from 1 to 999.
 Using the above photograph as an example, set the Keg Size Switch to 124 for a full keg, 62 for a half keg, etc.

 Pour Value: The Pour Value Switch shown on the right sets the Monitor Module to one of the three values currently used Internationally.
 The US Pint, the half-liter pour, or the imperial pint.

-Keg Essentials' found the answer.
-Keg Sentry can fine tune any Flow-Sensor error to 1% or less with a simple adjustment of its Pour Value Switch.
-For example, if there are still three pints of beer left when the first keg blows, all you have to do is reset the 14 on the Pour Value Switch to 17, and that will automatically reset the monitor to operate within its specification.
+Keg Sentry can fine-tune any Flow-Sensor error to around one pint with a simple adjustment of its Pour Value Switch.
+Each click corrects one pint for a 124-pint keg.
+For example, suppose there are still three pints of beer remaining on the Keg Sentry Monitor Module Display when the first keg blows.
+Resetting the Pour Value switch by three, say 14 to 17, will automatically reset the monitor to operate within its specification.

 What if you want to remove then later retap a keg?
 Record what's left in the keg when pulled, then set that value on the Keg Size Switch when retapped.

 Another time-saver: You want to connect three 124-pint kegs in series to save time constantly changing kegs.
 No problem just set the pour value switch to 372 and continue monitoring.